kujenga/website/content/blog/go-templates/index.md

 toc = true
 +++

-This post walks through how I created this [web page][playground], which pulls Go template rendering capabilities into the browser with [WebAssembly][wasm] (Wasm), placing them within a dynamic app built with [Preact][preact].
-I was motivated to this after recently seeing the utility of other similar environments out there for different programming languages[^others], but to my knowledge nothing exists of this nature for Go, despite relatively wide adoption of the Go template language for projects like [Helm][helm] and [Hugo][hugo].
+This post walks through how I created the [Go Templates Playground][playground].
-Additionally, I've been interested for a while in incorporating Wasm into an actual deployed project, and this seemed like a great opportunity for it, as well as chance to play with alternate approaches to help bring what are traditionally backend languages to the browser.
+It pulls Go template rendering capabilities directly into your browser with [WebAssembly][wasm] (Wasm).
+I was motivated to this after recently seeing the utility of other similar environments out there for different programming languages[^others].
+The Go template language has relatively wide adoption in projects like [Helm][helm] and [Hugo][hugo], which this tool can be used to prototype and experiment for.
+I've also been interested in incorporating Wasm into a deployed project, and this was a great opportunity for it, as well as chance to play with alternate approaches to help bring what are traditionally backend languages to the browser.
+It is built into my [personal site][ghRepo] to simplify development and deployment.

 **If you just want to jump over to the playground, check it out [here][playground].**

-As context for the approach I'll be walking through here, I decided to make the Go side of this application as lightweight as possible, pairing it with a single-page Javascript application build with [Preact][preact] to handle the rendering layer, rather than trying to make rendering happen from within Go as well.
+As context for the approach I'll be walking through here, I decided to make the Go side of this application as lightweight as possible, pairing it with a single-page Javascript application built with [Preact][preact] that handles the rendering layer, rather than trying to make rendering happen from within Go as well.
+The result is a fully static page with no server-side logic.
 I'll mention some alternatives near the end of the post.

 ## Turning Go into Wasm